James Joyce, Ulysses, Modernism, and Sexuality

 The first, unauthorized, U.S. edition of Ulysses was seized and destroyed by the New York Society for the Suppression of Vice.
 A 1920 prosecution in the U.S. was brought after The Little Review serialized a passage of the book dealing with characters masturbating, and in 1921 the magazine was declared obscene and Ulysses was effectively banned in the Untied States.
 The U.S. Post Office burned any copies they encountered.
 The first authorized U.S. edition was in 1934 by Random House, published after the decision in United States Vs One Book Called Ulysses, finding that the book was not obscene.
 The book entered the public domain under U.S. copyright law on 1 January 2012.

-Perhaps the most controversial scenes in Ulysses were Episodes 13, 15 and 18.
+Perhaps the most controversial scenes in Ulysses are Episodes 13, 15 and 18.
 In Episode 13 (Nausicaa) Leopold Bloom secretly watches young women at a shoreline southeast of Dublin.
-One of the ladies (Gerty) notices Bloom and teases him by exposing her legs and underwear and Bloom, overwhelmed by sexual excitement, masturbates.
-In Episode 15 (Circe) Bloom experiences various hallucinations that include both fears and passions.
+One of the ladies (Gerty) notices Bloom and teases him by exposing her legs and underwear and Bloom, overwhelmed by sexual arousal, masturbates.
+In Episode 15 (Circe) Bloom experiences various hallucinations of passion and fear.
 Bloom visits a brothel in Dublin’s red-light district.
 While observing activities in the brothel, Bloom has a series of further hallucinations regarding his sexual fetishes, fantasies, and transgressions.
 He finds himself on trial to answer charges by a variety of sadistic accusing women.
 In Episode 18 (Penelope), Molly Bloom lies in bed next to her husband thinking about her childhood, extramarital affairs, extreme sexual appetite, and past suitors (including hints at a lesbian relationship).
 This episode famously uses stream-of-consciousness in eight extraordinarily long sentences that lack punctuation and flow through many pages.
 The song "Flower of the Mountain" by Kate Bush (originally the title track on The Sensual World) sets to music the end of Molly Bloom's soliloquy.

 Modernist writers have strived to break with traditional writing styles and create a new writing art form, not unlike music’s progressive jazz movement.
 Literary modernism has its origins in the late 19th and early 20th centuries, and it has experimented with a variety of styles in form and expression, including stream of consciousness writing.